Wonderdream404/olddesign/README.md

 💤 . ʚෆɞ I'm making my oc!! call me <ins>**wonderdream or fishpaler**</ins>^_^

 💤 .
-I cannot read extreme typing quirck it's so hard to read it broo ʚ💤✉️ɞ I have problem with my mental health and laziness. always bedrotting 😭 like omfg 😭
+I cannot read extreme typing quirck it's so hard to read it broo

+ ʚ💤✉️ɞ I have problem with my mental health and laziness. always bedrotting 😭 like omfg 😭

+ ʚɞ . ocs request is closed so don't Gave me your damn ocs. (if you want to know about it just check info in my strawpage)

 <div align=center> 𓏲. ʚ hyperfixation fandoms ɞ : <br>